 Some Thoughts Concerning Education was first published in 1693.
-This book collected together advice that Locke had been giving his friend Edward Clarke about the education of Clarke's son (and also his daughters) since 1684.
+This book collected together advice that Locke had been giving his friend Edward Clarke about the education of Clarke’s son (and also his daughters) since 1684.
 In preparing the revision for the fourth edition of An Essay Concerning Human Understanding Locke began writing a chapter called “The Conduct of the Understanding”.
 This became quite long and was never added to the Essay or even finished.
-It was left to Locke's literary executors to decide what to do with it.
-The Conduct was published by Peter King in his posthumous edition of some of Locke's works in 1706.
-Eventually, some of the material from the Conduct made its way into the Thoughts.
-Tarcov and Grant write that the Thoughts and the Conduct “complement each other well: the Thoughts focuses on the education of children by their parents, whereas the Conduct addresses the self-education of adults.”(Tarcov and Grant, (1996) vii) though they also note tensions between the two that illustrate paradoxes in liberal society.
+It was left to Locke’s literary executors to decide what to do with it.
+The Conduct was published by Peter King in his posthumous edition of some of Locke’s works in 1706.
+As Locke was composing these works, some of the material from the Conduct eventually made its way into the Thoughts.
+Grant and Tarcov write that the Thoughts and the Conduct “complement each other well: the Thoughts focuses on the education of children by their parents, whereas the Conduct addresses the self-education of adults” (Grant and Tarcov, 1996, vii). though they also note tensions between the two that illustrate paradoxes in liberal society.
 The Thoughts is addressed to the education of the sons and daughters of the English gentry in the late seventeenth century.
 It is in some ways thus significantly more limited to its time and place than the Conduct.
-Yet, its insistence on the inculcating such virtues as “justice as respect for the rights of others, civility, liberality, humanity, self-denial, industry, thrift, courage, truthfulness, and a willingness to question prejudice, authority and the biases of one's own self-interest” very likely represents the qualities needed for citizens in a liberal society.
-(Tarcov and Grant (1996) xiii)
+Yet, its insistence on the inculcating such virtues as “justice as respect for the rights of others, civility, liberality, humanity, self-denial, industry, thrift, courage, truthfulness, and a willingness to question prejudice, authority and the biases of one’s own self-interest” very likely represents the qualities needed for citizens in a liberal society (Grant and Tarcov 1996, xiii).

 Locke’s Thoughts represents the culmination of a century of what has been called “the discovery of the child.”
 In the Middle Ages the child was regarded as “only a simple plaything, as a simple animal, or a miniature adult who dressed, played and was supposed to act like his elders…Their ages were unimportant and therefore seldom known.
 Their education was undifferentiated, either by age, ability or intended occupation” (Axtell 1968 pp 63–4).
 Locke treated children as human beings in whom the gradual development of rationality needed to be fostered by parents.
 Locke urged parents to spend time with their children and tailor their education to their character and idiosyncrasies, to develop both a sound body and character, and to make play the chief strategy for learning rather than rote learning or punishment.
 Thus, he urged learning languages by learning to converse in them before learning rules of grammar.
 Locke also suggests that the child learn at least one manual trade.

-I turn now to Locke's political writings.
-It is worth noting that the entry on Locke's Political Philosophy, focusing on five topics, the state of nature, natural law, property, consent and toleration, goes into these topics in more depth than is possible in a general account and provides much useful information on the debates about them.
+We turn now to Locke’s political writings.
+(See the entry on Locke’s political philosophy, which focuses on five topics (the state of nature, natural law, property, consent and toleration) and goes into these topics in more depth than is possible in a general account and provides much useful information on the debates about them.)

 The introduction of the work was written latter than the main text, and gave people the impression that the book was written in 1688 to justify the Glorious Revolution.
-We now know that the Two Treatises of Government were written during the Exclusion crisis and were probably intended to justify the general armed rising which the Country Party leaders were planning.
-It was a truly revolutionary work.
-Supposing that the Two Treatises may have been intended to explain and defend the revolutionary plot against Charles II and his brother, how does it do this?
+We now know that the Two Treatises of Government were written during the Exclusion crisis in 1681 and may have been intended in part to justify the general armed rising which the Country Party leaders were planning.
+Supposing that his is correct, how does it do this?

 The First Treatise of Government is a polemical work aimed at refuting the patriarchal version of the Divine Right of Kings doctrine put forth by Sir Robert Filmer.
-Locke singles out Filmer's contention that men are not “naturally free” as the key issue, for that is the “ground” or premise on which Filmer erects his argument for the claim that all “legitimate” government is “absolute monarchy.” — kings being descended from the first man, Adam.
-Early in the First Treatise Locke denies that either scripture or reason supports Filmer's premise or arguments.
-In what follows, Locke minutely examines key Biblical passages.
+Locke singles out Filmer’s contention that men are not “naturally free” as the key issue, for that is the “ground” or premise on which Filmer erects his argument for the claim that all “legitimate” government is “absolute monarchy” — kings being descended from the first man, Adam and their subjects being naturally slaves.
+Early in the First Treatise Locke denies that either scripture or reason supports Filmer’s premise or arguments.
+In what follows in the First Treatise, Locke minutely examines key Biblical passages.

-The Second Treatise of Government provides Locke's positive theory of government — he explicitly says that he must do this “lest men fall into the dangerous belief that all government in the world is merely the product of force and violence.”
-Locke's account involves several devices which were common in seventeenth and eighteenth century political philosophy — natural rights theory and the social contract.
+While The Second Treatise of Government provides Locke’s positive theory of government —, it also continues his argument against Sir Robert Filmer’s claims that monarchs legitimately hold absolute power over their subjects.
+Locke holds that Filmer’s view is sufficiently incoherent to lead to governments being established by force and violence.
+Thus, Locke claims he must provide an alternative account of the origin of government “lest men fall into the dangerous belief that all government in the world is merely the product of force and violence.”
+Locke’s account involves several devices which were common in seventeenth and eighteenth century political philosophy — natural rights theory and the social contract.
 Natural rights are those rights which we are supposed to have as human beings before ever government comes into being.
 We might suppose, that like other animals, we have a natural right to struggle for our survival.
 Locke will argue that we have a right to the means to survive.
 When Locke comes to explain how government comes into being, he uses the idea that people agree that their condition in the state of nature is unsatisfactory, and so agree to transfer some of their rights to a central government, while retaining others.
 This is the theory of the social contract.
 There are many versions of natural rights theory and the social contract in seventeenth and eighteenth century European political philosophy, some conservative and some radical.
-Locke's version belongs on the radical side of the spectrum.
+Locke’s version belongs on the radical side of the spectrum.
 These radical natural right theories influenced the ideologies of the American and French revolutions.

-Figuring out what the proper or legitimate role of civil government is would be a difficult task indeed if one were to examine the vast complexity of existing civil governments.
+An important part of Locke’s project in the Second Treatise is to figure out what the role of legitimate government is, thus allowing him to distinguish the nature of illegitimate government.
+Once this is done, the basis for legitimate revolution becomes clear.
+Figuring out what the proper or legitimate role of civil government is would be a difficult task indeed if one were to examine the vast complexity of existing governments.
 How should one proceed?
 One strategy is to consider what life is like in the absence of civil government.
 Presumably this is a simpler state, one which may be easier to understand.
 Then one might see what role civil government ought to play.
 This is the strategy which Locke pursues, following Hobbes and others.
 So, in the first chapter of the Second Treatise Locke defines political power.

 Political power, then, I take to be a right of making laws with penalties of death, and consequently all less penalties, for the regulating and preserving of property, and of employing the force of the community, in the execution of such laws, and in the defence of the common-wealth from foreign injury; and all this only for the public good